Yes, but subject to the following conditions.

 Special allowances are also available during the period of Site Practice Training; employer subsidy schemes are available for some courses.

-The HKIC has a "Career Support Services", which liaises with employers in the industry to identify job vacancies and help graduates to enter the construction industry.
+The HKIC provides "Career Support Services", which liaises with employers in the industry to identify job vacancies and help graduates to enter the construction industry.
 The employment rate of graduates exceeds 90%.